AmiAhm/itses/README.md

 This package was made as in part of the research project component of the MSc in Statistics of Imperial College London.

-Thesis: Sparse Estimation of Many Normal Means
+Thesis: Sparse Estimation of Many Normal Means Implementation used in thesis can be found at: https://github.com/AmiAhm/SMNM-Implementation

 By Amir Ahmed, supervised by Alastair Young (September 2021)